AdobeDocs/experience-manager-core-components.en/help/using/image.md

 ![](assets/screenshot_2018-10-19at102756.png)

-* **Enable lazy loading** - Define if the lazy loading option is automatically enabled when adding the image component to a page.
+* **Enable lazy loading**
+  Define if the lazy loading option is automatically enabled when adding the image component to a page.

-* **Image is decorative** - Define if the decorative image option is automatically enabled when adding the image component to a page.
+* **Image is decorative**
+  Define if the decorative image option is automatically enabled when adding the image component to a page.
-* **Get alternative text from DAM** - Define if the option to retrieve the alternate text from the DAM is automatically enabled when adding the image component to a page.
+* **Get alternative text from DAM**
+  Define if the option to retrieve the alternate text from the DAM is automatically enabled when adding the image component to a page.
-* **Get caption from DAM** - Define if the option to retrieve the caption from the DAM is automatically enabled when adding the image component to a page.
+* **Get caption from DAM**
+  Define if the option to retrieve the caption from the DAM is automatically enabled when adding the image component to a page.
-* **Display caption as pop-up** - Define if the option to display the image caption as a pop-up is automatically enabled when adding the image component to a page.
+* **Display caption as pop-up**
+  Define if the option to display the image caption as a pop-up is automatically enabled when adding the image component to a page.
-* **Disable UUID Tracking** - Check to disable the tracking of the image asset's UUID.
+* **Disable UUID Tracking**
+  Check to disable the tracking of the image asset's UUID.

+* **Widths**
-* **Widths - **define a list of widths in pixels for the image to automatically load the most appropriate width from the list.
+  Define a list of widths in pixels for the image to automatically load the most appropriate width from the list.
   * Tap or click the **Add** button to add another size.
     * Use the grab handles to re-arrange the order of the sizes.
     * Use the **Delete** icon to remove a width.
   * By default images loading is ddeferreduntil they become visible.
     * Select the option **Disable lazy loading** to load the images upon page load.

-* **JPEG Quality** - The quality factor (in percentage from 0 and 100) for transformed (e.g. scaled or cropped) JPEG images.
+* **JPEG Quality**
+  The quality factor (in percentage from 0 and 100) for transformed (e.g. scaled or cropped) JPEG images.

 >[!CAUTION]
 >